mystafe/Downloader/README.md

 ## Usage

+1. In `server/` run `npm install` and `npm start` to launch the proxy server.
-1. Serve the client (for example using `serve` or any static server) and open `client/index.html` in your browser.
+2. Serve the client (for example using `serve` or any static server) and open `client/index.html` in your browser.
-2. Enter the URL to download and click **Download**.
+3. Enter the URL to download and click **Download**.
 Your browser will ask for a location to save the file.

-If the request completes in the Network tab but the app shows `Failed to fetch`, the target server likely does not permit cross-origin downloads.
-In that case run the Node server in `server/` or enable CORS on the remote server.
+The client always downloads files through the Node server's `/proxy` endpoint.
+This works even when the target server does not send CORS headers.
+The Express server already enables `CORS` with `origin: '*'`, so it can be accessed from any site.

+If you run the proxy on a different host or port, edit `client/app.jsx` to point to that server.
+When the proxy cannot reach a remote file (for example due to network restrictions) the app will show the error returned by the server.

 The previous server-based downloader remains in the `server/` folder if you still need that functionality.
 When running the server, it reads the `PORT` value from a `.env` file if present, defaulting to `5000`.